rtrelease/Jetson-Symbolics-Neuromorphics/ComputationalPschiatry.md

 For me this interest drove my early research interest in *expert sysyems* in the mid-1980s, starting during my NIMH sponsored Fellowship in Psychiatry and Biobehavioral Medicine.

-Zoom to 2025, computational psychiatry is a well established Research discipline, with its own academic [journal](https://cpsyjournal.org).
+Zoom to 2025, computational psychiatry is a well established Research discipline, with its own academic [research journal](https://cpsyjournal.org). e
 A [python version of ELIZA](https://github.com/wadetb/eliza) is available for an appreciation of the original application.